-During the semester in which the student is registered for PBHL7800, it is mandatory that the student present an electronic poster (e-Poster) of the capstone project during the designated presentation day towards the end of the semester.
+During the semester in which the student is registered for PBHL7800, it is mandatory that the student present an electronic poster (e-Poster) of the Capstone Project during the designated presentation day towards the end of the semester.
 Generally, this presentation day occurs during the university's published reading day (last day of class in summer terms).
 The student is encouraged to invite his/her advisor and all readers to the presentation.
-It is up to the student to create, print, and present the e-poster on this day, and the quality of the e-poster is included as a portion of the capstone project.
+It is up to the student to create, print, and present the e-poster on this day, and the quality of the e-poster is included as a portion of the Capstone Project.

-Any absences are considered an incomplete for the PBHL7800 course and the student will be required to fulfill the requirements in a subsequent semester.
+Any absences or incomplete submissions are considered an incomplete for the PBHL7800 course and the student will be required to fulfill the requirements in a subsequent semester.